Emploi

 We are seeking a highly motivated, enthusiastic, passionate, and communicative researcher, with a proactive and creative attitude who is eager to explore innovative solutions.
 If you recognize yourself in the story below, then you have the profile that fits the project and the research group:

-1. I have a Master's degree in Computer Science, Artificial Intelligence, Electrical Engineering, Mechanical Engineering or a related field and performed above average in comparison to my peers.
+1. I have a Master's degree in Computer Science, Artificial Intelligence, Electrical Engineering, Mathematical Engineering or a related field and performed well above average in comparison to my peers.

 2. I am proficient in written and spoken English.

 3. During my courses or prior professional activities, I have gathered experience with machine/deep learning, and can demonstrate a strong affinity with these fields.
-Prior experience with reinforcement learning, multi-objective optimization and/or the CAD/CAM process is a plus.
+Prior experience with causal machine learning, time series analysis and/or agentic AI is a plus.

 4. I am proficient in Python and am familiar with data science and machine/deep learning toolkits.